intershop/devenv-4-iom/README.md

 ```
 # Compatibility

 The latest versions of _devenv-4-iom_ and IOM are always compatible with each other.
-As long as not noted otherwise, _devenv-4-iom_ is backward compatible with all versions of IOM >= 3.0.
-For best experience, always use the lastet version of _devenv-4-iom_, regardless of the IOM version you are currently using.
+As long as not noted otherwise, _devenv-4-iom_ is backward
+compatible with all versions of IOM >= 3.0.
+For best experience, always use the lastet version of _devenv-4-iom_, regardless of the IOM version
+you are currently using.
 To do so, please update _devenv-4-iom_ as often as possible.

 There exists no backward compatibilty the other way around.
-There is no information given, which version of _devenv-4-iom_ is required by a certain version of IOM.
+There is no information available, which version of _devenv-4-iom_ is required by

-Please note, that the other
+a certain version of IOM.

 # Release Information 2.3.0